dat-ecosystem-archive/datBase/public/posts/2016-01-19-brief-history-of-dat.md

 ### Dat Alpha

 The Dat Alpha version was [released in August of 2014](https://usopendata.org/2014/08/19/dat-alpha/).
 The major feature we worked on was support for syncing large, non-tabular data files.
-This opened up a new use case: using Dat as a sort of 'DropBox for data' to sync a folder on your filesystem.
+This opened up a new use case: using Dat as a sort of “DropBox for data” to sync a folder on your filesystem.

 The Alpha release was the first release after starting on a new grant that shifted our focus from open civic datasets (which tend to be tabular -- e.g. lots of database tables) to the field of data intensive scientific research, which tends to use domain specific flat-file based data formats.